wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 # What is our secret sauce?

-Here is a recipe for our center of enablement ceremonies:
+Here is a recipe for our Center of Enablement ceremonies:

 ## Executive buy-in!